SystemsApproach/private5g/ran.rst

 configuration is conducted using *Self-Organizing Network (SON)* functions.
-These functions oversee neighbor lists, manage load balancing, optimize coverage and capacity, aim for network-wide interference mitigation, centrally configure parameters, and so on.
+These functions oversee neighbor lists, manage load balancing, optimize coverage and capacity, aim for network-wide interference mitigation, centrally configured parameters, and so on.
 As a consequence of these two levels of control, it is not uncommon to see reference to *RRM Applications* and *SON Applications*, respectively, in O-RAN documents for SD-RAN.
 For example, the